KushalVenkatesh/r-wrapper-nlc/README.md

 Structure
 ---------

-All NLC functions are defined in r-wrapper.R file.
+All NLC functions are defined in r_wrapper_nlc.R file.
 The main functions are:

 * setCredentials (user, passwd)
 * createClassifier (trainingData, language, name)